Erik-Aasen/veganFoodFind/README.md

 &#8594; Better practice would be to store images in AWS S3 buckets and reference them in MongoDB

 - Images should be compressed to save space and improve loading time

-- Project is written in Typescript but most types need to be defined